bearcott/notes/sophomore/discreet/lesson2.md

   - p if and only if q.

 The expression `p -> q` is a *conditional statement* which shows that based off condition `p` implies `q`.
+- true does not imply false but everything else works.

      if P, then Q.